Please donate to support services for women and girls today

 “I do one-to-one sessions and refer women to courses at the centre such as for English, which can improve their confidence and educational qualifications which will open doors to job opportunities,” explains an Anawim co-ordinator.

-“But I also support women to develop by becoming a champion.
+“But I also support women to develop by becoming a Champion.
 I am currently supporting eight champions at our shop.
-Becoming a champion gives women with an offending history an opportunity to develop their skills, confidence and experience to re-enter into education and the workforce.”
+Becoming a Champion gives women with an offending history an opportunity to develop their skills, confidence and experience to re-enter into education and the workforce.”